 Crystal Lattice Visualizer

-It’s an interactive tool that visualizes various crystal lattice structures in both real and reciprocal space.
+This is an interactive tool that visualizes various crystal lattice structures in both real and reciprocal space.
 You can explore Simple Cubic (SC), Body-Centered Cubic (BCC), Face-Centered Cubic (FCC), Diamond, and Hexagonal Close-Packed (HCP) structures.
-Discalimer: This has been build in an evening using Claude Sonnet 3.7.

 Features